 The Redwing 44 is geared toward travel use, but features like the daisy chain, ice axe loop, and external water bottle pockets are clues that this pack is ready for the outdoors, too.
 The half-inch thick shoulder straps are comfy when traveling through cities and national parks, and there is sufficient airflow between your back and the pack.
 Unlike most backpacking models, this Kelty bag has a U-shaped zipper opening to the main compartment, making it easier to pack than top-loading packs.
 The internal gear loops and abrasion-resistant fabric make this pack useful even as a rock climbing crag pack.
 The internal sleeve serves dual functions; protect laptops in the city and keep a hydration bladder in place in the country.

 The volume of this pack isn't cavernous, there are no sleeping pad strap attachments, and it's pretty wide for wandering through crowds and tight canyons.
 Bridging the gap between travel pack and backpacking pack, it's not as good as most packs dedicated to one category or the other.
 However, it does cover the basic requirements of each.
 If that means you only have to purchase one bag instead of two, you've saved yourself a serious amount of cash by choosing the Redwing 44.
-Kelty produces the Kelty Redwing 40 - Women's, a female-specific version of this pack, as well as the men's Kelty Redwing 50.
+Kelty also produces a female-specific version of this pack.

 Read review: Kelty Redwing 44